coldenate/wall-e/README.md

 ## Why?

-For a (Destination Imagination Challenge)[https://www.destinationimagination.org] :).
+For a [Destination Imagination Challenge](https://www.destinationimagination.org) :).
 It also incorporates sound science and mathematics for the execution of movement functions.

 ### Faq

 #### Are you aware your code is rudimentary?

 > Yes, I barely have an idea of how to use a keyboard.
+> Jokes aside, I am still a beginner in C++, and I am scared of classes.